DoorMa4096/TamperMonkeyScripts/README.md

 ## GoogleAutoUpdateLocation
 Auto update your location on google services.

+## PTSiteAutoAttendance
+Auto attendance the pt sites every day.

-This script is used on Tampermonkey.
+These script is used on Tampermonkey.